-To add a new expense entry tap the Plus button at the top right of the Expense screen.
+To add a new expense entry tap the Plus button on the top right of the Expense screen.
 The expense data entry screen slides in.
 You will need to:

-- Enter expense date. - Choose the expense category and sub-category by tapping the Category/Subcategory dropdown box. - Enter amount.
-You have the option to change the expense currency.
-If you change the currency, check the exchange rate. - You can optionally associate an account or a payee with the expense entry

-Add any notes.
+- Choose the expense category and sub-category by tapping the arrow next the Category/Subcategory field. - Enter expense date. - Enter amount.
+In the Amount Calculator, you have the option to change the expense currency.
+If you change the currency, check the exchange rate. - Add any notes.
 It is useful to enter any relevant keywords or store name in the notes field.
-This will allow you to easily locate this entry later when you use the Search option.

-In case a single receipt amount needs to be classified across multiple categories, you can use the Split Categories option to enter the splits.
-In this case, when you save the entry, multiple expense entries will be generated one for each category.
-However, a single entry will show up in the account transactions for any associated account (e.g. credit card) to make it easy to reconcile this receipt amount.
-From account transactions, you will have option of viewing the splits.

-In case this expense entry applies to more than one month, you can split the expense across several months.
-An example of this is paying for your auto-insurance for 6 months at a time.
+This will allow you to easily locate this entry later when you use the Search option. - In case this expense entry applies to more than one month, you can split the expense across several months.
+An example of this is paying for your autoinsurance for 6 months at a time.
 If an expense applies to more than one month, the software creates multiple per-month expense entries, and the total expense amount is divided across these entries.
-This allows you to do meaningful comparison with your monthly budget.
-A better alternative to this is to use the recurring expense feature, which also generates multiple future dated expense entries.

-You can choose to attach a photo image of the receipt for the expense.
-For this, tap the paper clip icon at the bottom of the Add Expense screen.
-Once you have attached a photo image, you can tap the photo image to magnify/replace/delete the image.
+This allows you to do meaningful comparison with your monthly budget. - You can choose to attach a photo image of the receipt for the expense.
+Once you have attached a photo image, you can move and magnify the photo image on the screen by using the drag and pinch gestures.
+To replace an existing receipt image with a new image, double-tap the receipt image.

-Updating/Deleting an Expense Entry

 You can update or delete an existing expense entry.
-From the Expenses screen, simply tap the expense entry to enter the expense detail screen.
+Tap the green button on the right of the expense entry to enter the expense detail screen.
 Make any changes and remember to Save them.

 Also, you can choose to delete an expense entry from this screen.
-For this, simply tap the trashcan icon on the bottom right, and confirm OK.
+For this, simply tap the trashcan icon at the bottom right, and confirm OK.